-Without any contentions from other best studio monitors under $300, the IK Multimedia iLoud easily takes the crown for the most home-friendly studio monitors at a lower price range on this list.
+I’d say the IK Multimedia iLoud easily takes the crown for the most home-friendly studio monitors at a lower price range on this list.

 Yet, you would never look down on these multimedia monitors upon knowing the benefits they offer as a pair:

 - Excellent sound and bass response provided by woofers and tweeters as amplified by efficient class D power amps,